sebmandal/sebmandal/README.md

 # Sebastian Pritchard-Davies Mandal
 Howdy there!
 Welcome to my GitHub!

+I am a full-stack developer.
+I started by watching 6/10/12-hour videos about Python, and then started reading documentation and experimenting by myself.
 You can check out more at **[my website](https://spdm.dev)**.

 ## Languages